RevPit is excited to introduce our new BIPOC Editor Mentorship!

 A mentorship for BIPOC editors to learn developmental fiction editing and query editing from an approved RevPit Editor.
 Our goal with this program is to provide support, resources, and experience to BIPOC editors in the editing space.

-Each mentee will receive feedback from their editor throughout the process and get the chance to ask questions, get clarification, and receive insight into the industry.
-Communication will be primarily through email but may include some live one-on-one calls with your editor mentor.
+Each mentee will receive feedback from their editor throughout the process and get the chance to ask questions, get clarification, and receive insight into the publishing industry.
+Communication will be primarily through email, but may include some live one-on-one calls with your editor mentor.
 Dates and times shall be worked out between the mentee and the editor mentor.

 Yes.
 This is a mentorship specifically for BIPOC individuals.